 “We have shown that our AICF can personalize online support and improve care for cancer patients without increasing therapists’ workload,” says Dr. Leung.

 Beyond demonstrating the usefulness of the AICF, this study identified strengths and weaknesses of the system, which will help the team to optimize it for future applications.
 According to Dr. Leung, “Cancer care is just the start—AI systems could enhance online support for all sorts of patient populations.
-We have incredible technological resources at our disposal, and we are ready to use them to provide holistic care our patients, wherever they are.”
+We have incredible technological resources at our disposal, and we are ready to use them to provide holistic care to our patients, wherever they are.”

 Next steps for this research include using an interactive chatbot to provide patient education as an on-demand support.
 Patients can ask specific questions related to their cancer and an AI-based recommender system will bring them to a relevant online resource.